Onboarding Experience

 - The user creates records for all of their funders in a single click

+Once users land on the app’s dashboard, a simple 3-step checklist tracks their progress through initial setup.
 To shepherd new users through the flow, I designed a new icon library, extending our UI icons with brand colors and transparency effects.
-Playful, legible, and on-brand.
+Friendly, legible, and on-brand.

 After initial onboarding, users are fed a drip campaign of super-lightweight "tips", to nudge them into socializing the app with their coworkers and further integrate Grantseeker's tools with their day-to-day work.